Assemblies included in the Microsoft Dynamics 365 SDK

 Defines the attribute and dependency property classes required to author a custom workflow activity.

-Defines the workflow activities that are used by the Microsoft Dynamics CRM workflow designer.
+Defines the workflow activities that are used by the Microsoft Dynamics 365 workflow designer.

-Defines a Microsoft Visual Studio designer for displaying a Microsoft Dynamics CRM workflow in Visual Studio.
+Defines a Microsoft Visual Studio designer for displaying a Microsoft Dynamics 365 workflow in Visual Studio.

-Defines methods and types needed for developing a custom email provider component for the Microsoft Dynamics CRM Email Router.
+Defines methods and types needed for developing a custom email provider component for the Microsoft Dynamics 365 Email Router.

 Defines the email provider management types.